SMP Racing: Boris Rotenberg

 In 2001 Boris and his brother founded the SMP Bank of Russia, one of the largest banks in Russia.

 Boris is the CEO and founder of a race car construction company called BR Engineering.
 This company created the BR Engineering BR1 and BR Engineering BR01; both cars achieved podiums in their categories at the 24 Hours of Le Mans.

 Current status

+On 8 July 2019, SMP announced that it was withdrawing their BR1 LMP1 cars from the 2019–20 WEC season only three weeks ahead of the Prologue pre-season test session.
+The team said in a statement that it had achieved the best possible results as a privateer LMP1 entry "given the circumstances" after its 3rd place podium result at the 2019 24h of Le Mans ahead of all other privateer entries and only behind two works Toyota TS050 Hybrids.
+It continued to sponsor the AF Corse GTE Pro cars until the conclusion of the 2019–20 WEC season.